tari/llvm-sys.rs/README.md

 one-off releases because its high cost is ill-suited to repeated builds.

 ## Compiling LLVM

+If you need to compile LLVM or manage multiple versions, [llvmenv](https://crates.io/crates/llvmenv) may simplify the process.
+Consider using it if you don't have special requirements or previous experience with LLVM!

 While the [getting started guide](http://llvm.org/docs/GettingStarted.html) is the official guide to compiling LLVM, this section will attempt to provide